-And it’s a pretty damned good story — even without all the pseudo-intellectual, generational trappings.
+And his is a pretty damned good story — even without all its pseudo-intellectual, generational trappings.

 Every family has core of stories it tells about itself, some of them true and some less so.
 The Phillips family genesis story re. my dad’s pot smoking, while whimsical, is pretty free of myth-making.
 It begins with a 40something suburban square finding his 16-year-old daughter’s pipe one day in 1976, deploying it (on a whim), then sitting down and reading TIME Magazine cover to cover.

 Unlike Don Draper, my dad had never been much of a drinker.
 Finally, after 40 years, he’d found a practical vice.

 Inside the family unit, this proved something of a scandal frankly, though the 12-year-old me knew nothing of it at the time.
 Nevertheless, there was pushback.
 Establishment heads of households simply did not start smoking pot in their 40s.
 They did not, according to G.I. convention, go off and join E.S.T. either — or get divorced.
 But these were bizarre, unmoored times.
 (Divorce rates skyrocketed during the 1970s; divorce rates among Silent couples remain the highest of any generation in U.S. history, according to Strauss & Howe).
 There were swingers and freak-outs and therapy sessions and rehab stints.
 All manner of personal and social mores lay in waste across the breadth of 1970s suburbia.

 My parents’ marriage would survive, but my mom was not at all keen on this dope development; she preferred a scotch and soda.
 Yet because she did, neither could she logically prohibit pot use when scotch was hollowing out livers, wrecking marriages and killing people on the roads at such an outsized rate.
 She ultimately made the accommodation but it remained a closely held secret for several years to come.